dyzqy/dyzqy/README.md

 ## Welcome🖐
-Hello there, i'm **dyz**! i mod flash games & make small prototypes on Unity.
-I hope you like the projects i work on :)
+Hello there, i'm **dyz**! i  make small prototypes on Unity.
+I used to mod Flash Games and was very good at it at one point.

 ## Recent Projects
 <!-- [EasyController](https://github.com/dyzqy/EasyController) focuses on making modding & creating levels **easier** on the flash game Stick War 2.-->